 It is no secret that since the financial crisis, treasurers increasingly want to know where the company’s cash is and how quickly they can access it.
-Treasury Today’s European Corporate Treasury Benchmarking Study 2014 found that cash management and cash pooling structures are the top priority for corporate treasurers, demonstrating no change from 2013.
+Treasury Today’s Asia Pacific Corporate Treasury Benchmarking Study 2014 found that cash management and cash pooling structures are within the top three priorities for corporate treasurers.
 Moreover, addressing cash flow forecasting and improving visibility over the company’s cash comprised two of the top technology issues – the study concluded that on these points, there is still room to improve.

 But what impact do these concerns have on treasury models?
 Certainly, emphasis on visibility and control is considered one of the drivers behind intensifying interest in centralisation.
 Moreover, technological advances have made it easier and cheaper to centralise.
 Technology is no longer the preserve of large corporates.